MrLeebo/MrLeebo/sh!t-my-kids-say.md

 - 3yo S, slightly mumbled
   > I want to be a police officer too.
 - 4yo L
   > I believe she said she wants to be a leaf.
 That's not a good choice.
-She's supposed up be a character.
+She's supposed to be a character.